The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : You think I'm going over there with you and all them folks knowin' what we been doin' in here?
 Doolittle Lynn

 : Hell's Bells, Loretta.
 You think this is somethin' the rest of the world ain't caught onto yet?
 They don't give a damn.

-] It goes like this 'It'll be over my dead body, so get out while you can', then it drops down to 'cause you ain't woman enough to take my man!'
-Doolittle
+] It goes like this "It'll be over my dead body, so get out while you can", then it drops down to "cause you ain't woman enough to take my man!"
+Doolittle Lynn

 : Where'd you come up with the idea for that song, Loretta?

-: People are wantin' to know who you've been sleepin' with to get on the Opry so quick.
+: People want to know who you've been sleeping with that you've been on so many times.
 Loretta Lynn

-: All those girl singers who've been sleepin' with everybody and *still* ain't got on the Opry.
+: Gals that have been sleepin' with everybody and still ain't been on yet.

 Radio station manager

 : And come off that dumb hillbilly act!
 Doolittle Lynn